Managed, Registered, and Unregistered Devices

 Manage Registered and Unregistered Devices

-By default, Banyan’s TrustProvider component only responds to Registered devices.
-If a device is unregistered and attempts to make a TLS connection, Banyan drops the connection and the device cannot access Banyan-secured applications and services.
+By default, SonicWall Cloud Secure Edge (formerly Banyan’s) TrustProvider component only responds to Registered devices.
+If a device is unregistered and attempts to make a TLS connection, CSE drops the connection and the device cannot access CSE-secured applications and services.

-However, in some scenarios (such as incremental rollout of the Banyan App or exposing certain services to Unregistered devices), you need to relax the Device Certificate requirement to allow access to Unregistered devices.
+However, in some scenarios (such as incremental rollout of the desktop app or exposing certain services to Unregistered devices), you need to relax the Device Certificate requirement to allow access to Unregistered devices.

-Additionally, the Banyan Command Center lists your organization’s unregistered devices on the Directory & Infrastructure page and displays a count of them on the Banyan Reporting page.
+Additionally, the Command Center lists your organization’s unregistered devices on the Directory & Infrastructure page and displays a count of them on the Reporting page.

 Organization-level settings